FelitaD/job-market-batch/README.md

 After finishing a bootcamp in 2022, I had a conception of data engineering very technology-centered.
 Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I have more clarity with the role, but the variety of technical skills is still a major consideration when applying to jobs.

-The project will try to help getting a bigger picture on the technology landscape, as well as matching my profile with the fittest company.
+The project will try to help getting a bigger picture of the technology landscape, as well as matching my profile with the fittest company.

 ![landscape](mad/mad2023.png)
 [The 2023 MAD Landscape - Matt Turck at FirstMark](https://mattturck.com/mad2023/#more-1693)